-The Bachelor of Science in Integrated Healthcare Studies (IHS) degree is a completion degree for individuals who have completed at least 60 semester hours in an allied health-related discipline.
-The IHS program provides students the opportunity to continue their education, enhance their current career possibilities, and provides a pathway for continued study in graduate education.
-The Integrated Healthcare Studies program responds to the needs of an increasingly complex state of the American healthcare system; by providing opportunities for students to acquire vital knowledge and skills that will be critical in practicing and navigating the healthcare system.
-The healthcare system is becoming more complex, and healthcare professionals and healthcare support are among the fastest growing occupations, with the expectation of achievement of higher levels of post-secondary education.
+The Integrated Healthcare Studies degree is primarily designed for individuals who have completed an associate’s degree in an allied health-related discipline to further their education and career possibilities, and present possibilities for continued study in graduate education.
+The Integrated Healthcare Studies program responds to the need of an increasingly complex state of the American healthcare system by providing opportunities for students to acquire vital knowledge and skills that will be critical in practicing and navigating the healthcare system.
+Not only is the healthcare system becoming more complex, healthcare professions and healthcare support will be among the fastest growing occupations, requiring high levels of post-secondary education.

-The admissions criteria are as follows: a) Minimum 60 semester hours of credit in a health-related field (e.g., health technology, medical assisting, human services and technology, health information management, respiratory care, physical therapy assistant).
+The admissions criteria are as follows: a) An associate’s degree with no less than 60 semester hours of credit in a health-related field (e.g., health technology, medical assisting, human services and technology, health information management, respiratory care, physical therapy assistant).
 To further qualify the student must have completed the following: 1.
 One course in mathematics 2.
 One course in English composition 3.
 One course in biological sciences 4.
 One course in psychology, sociology, or social work 5.
 At least 9 semester hours in additional courses with a health or medical focus including: First Aid and CPR/AED, Medical Terminology, and courses with the Ohio University prefixes BIOS (Biological Sciences), HTCH (Health Technology), MAT (Medical Technology), HST (Human Services Technology) or HLTH (Health).
 Others will be considered. b) A minimum GPA of 2.67 (B-).

 Change of Program Policy